Daved H. Fremont

-Daved H. Fremont (born January 13, 1964) is a professor at the Washington University School of Medicine in St. Louis with dual appointments in the Departments of Pathology and Immunology/Biochemistry and Molecular Biophysics.
+Daved H. Fremont (born January 13, 1964) is a professor at the Washington University School of Medicine with dual appointments in the Departments of Pathology and Immunology/Biochemistry and Molecular Biophysics.
 He is currently director of the Computational and Molecular Biophysics Program.
 Fremont is also a principal investigator in the Center for Structural Genomics of Infectious Disease and his laboratory has deposited structures of proteins from several major human pathogens to the protein data bank (PDB).